mendix/IBM-Watson-Connector-Suite/README.md

 The Example app has been tested locally and in a sandbox.
 It has not been tested in IBM Bluemix yet, although the model provides the configuration files.

+## Dependencies

+The Watson Connectors Suite will install the following dependencies in your project's *userlib* folder:

+* java-sdk-3.3.1-jar-with-dependencies.jar
+* org.apache.commons.io-2.3.0.jar
+* org.apache.commons.lang3.jar

+> Note: Please be aware if you upgrade The Watson Connector Suite in your project, you will have to remove manually the old version of these dependencies.

 ## Known issues

 The ChatWidget doesn't show the username properly when the Example App is deployed in a sandbox